Archaeology of CAD

 Support

-Graham Foundation for Advanced Studies in the Fine Arts; Carnegie Mellon University College of Fine Arts Fund for Research and Creativity.
+Graham Foundation for Advanced Studies in the Fine Arts; Carnegie Mellon University College of Fine Arts Fund for Research and Creativity, Social Sciences and Humanities Research Council of Canada.

 Selected Press/Reviews